-The accounting officer is Moira Bryan (headteacher).
+The accounting officer was Moira Bryan (headteacher) until 31 August 2019.
+The accounting officer was Emma Mills (headteacher) from 1 September 2019.
 The senior leadership team is responsible for developing and implementing the academy trust's plans that seek to deliver the best outcomes for its learners and students within the agreed budget and scheme of delegation approved by trustees.
 The members of the senior leadership team are set out on page 1.
 The chief financial officer is Alan O'Reilly (school business manager).
 The heads of department and subject leaders are responsible for the day to day delivery of teaching and learning of the academy trust, in particular the teaching staff, learners and students.